DS-100/sp20/resources.md

   - [Python 101](http://nbviewer.jupyter.org/urls/bitbucket.org/hrojas/learn-pandas/raw/master/lessons/Python_101.ipynb): A notebook demonstrating a lot of python functionality with some (minimal explanation).

 * **Data Visualization:**

-  - [Altair Documentation](https://altair-viz.github.io/): We will be using Altair(Vega-Lite) for DS100 this spring (a change from previous semesters).
+  - [matplotlib.pyplot tutorial](http://matplotlib.org/users/pyplot_tutorial.html#pyplot-tutorial): This short tutorial provides an overview of the basic plotting utilities we will be using.
+  - [Altair Documentation](https://altair-viz.github.io/): Altair(Vega-Lite) is a new and powerful visualization library.
+We might not get to teach it this semester, but you should check it out if you are interested in pursuing visualization deeper.
 In particular, you should find the [example gallery](https://altair-viz.github.io/gallery/index.html) helpful.
   - [Prof. Jeff Heer's Visualization Curriculum](https://github.com/uwdata/visualization-curriculum): This repository contains a series of Python-based Jupyter notebooks that teaches data visualization using Vega-Lite and Altair.
   - If you are interested in learning more about data visualization, you can find more materials in:
     - [Edward Tufte's book sequences](https://www.edwardtufte.com/tufte/books_vdqi) -- a classic!